constantincioban/NatureWhispers/README.md

 # NatureWhispers

-The Meditation App is an Android application designed to help you meditate with soothing nature sounds and track your progress.
-Built using Kotlin with modern Android development practices, the app offers a clean, intuitive interface and powerful features.
+NatureWhispers is an Android application designed to help users focus on meditation with nature sounds and achieve consistency by setting personal goals.<br>
+Built with Kotlin and Jetpack Compose for the UI, NatureWhispers follows the MVVM and MVI architectural patterns for a robust and maintainable codebase.

 ## 🛠 Features